cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/example.md

 ```

 Selectors allow you to filter on the events to extract only a subset of the
-events based on different properties and optionally take an enforcement action.
+events based on different properties and optionally take an action.

 In the example, we filter on the argument at index 1, passing a `file` struct
 to the function.
 Tetragon has the knowledge on how to apply the `Equal`
-operator over a Linux kernel `file` struct and you can basically match on the
+operator over a Linux kernel `file` struct and match on the
 path of the file.

 Then we add the `Sigkill` action, meaning, that any match of the selector